walterbender/Syllabi/music.md

 -----------------

 * D. Deutsch, Music Perception, *Frontiers of Bioscience* (2007)
-* A. Trafton, "How the brain perceives rhythm", MIT Brain and Cognitive Sciences (2017) [https://bcs.mit.edu/news-events/news/how-brain-perceives-rhythm]
+* A. Trafton, "How the brain perceives rhythm", *MIT Brain and Cognitive Sciences News* (2017) [https://bcs.mit.edu/news-events/news/how-brain-perceives-rhythm]
-* M. Gonick, "Are musical tastes cultural or hardwired in the brain?
-MIT Brain and Cognitive Sciences (2016) [https://bcs.mit.edu/news-events/media/are-musical-tastes-cultural-or-hardwired-brain]
+* M. Gonick, "Are musical tastes cultural or hardwired in the brain?, *MIT Brain and Cognitive Sciences News* (2016) [https://bcs.mit.edu/news-events/media/are-musical-tastes-cultural-or-hardwired-brain]
-* A. Trafton, "Why we like music", MIT Brain and Cognitive Sciences (2015) [https://bcs.mit.edu/news-events/news/why-we-music-we-do]
+* A. Trafton, "Why we like music", *MIT Brain and Cognitive Sciences New* (2015) [https://bcs.mit.edu/news-events/news/why-we-music-we-do]
-* A. Trafton, "Music in the brain", MIT Brain and Cognitive Sciences (2015) [https://bcs.mit.edu/news-events/news/music-brain]
+* A. Trafton, "Music in the brain", *MIT Brain and Cognitive Sciences News* (2015) [https://bcs.mit.edu/news-events/news/music-brain]
 *

 <a name="INSTRUMENTATION">